fl3sc0b/python-3-pyspark-databricks-dbx/README.md

 *This definition is an extension of the **Python 3** containerized one.
 See the details [here](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/python-3/README.md).
 Check the official repo with all the containerized development environments for **Visual Studio Code** [here](https://github.com/microsoft/vscode-dev-containers).

+*The integration with **dbx** and a couple of examples are demonstrated in [this](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/dbx) official document from Microsoft.

 ## Using this definition

 ### **Set up the containerized environment**